rollbar/docs/guides/sso.md

 ## G Suite

-NOTE:  You must be an admin of your Google Apps for Work account to complete the following steps.
+You must be an admin of your Google Apps for Work account to complete the following steps.
 {: .info}

 **In G Suite:**